 Design patterns provide a standard terminology and are specific to particular scenario.
 For example, a singleton design pattern signifies use of single object so all developers familiar with single design pattern will make use of single object and they can tell each other that program is following a singleton pattern.

-As per the design pattern reference book Design Patterns - Elements of Reusable Object-Oriented Software , there are 23 design patterns.
-These patterns can be classified in three categories: Creational, Structural and behavioral patterns.
-We'll also discuss another category of design patterns: J2EE design patterns.
+As per the design pattern reference book Design Patterns - Elements of Reusable Object-Oriented Software , there are 23 design patterns which can be classified in three categories: Creational, Structural and Behavioral patterns.
+We'll also discuss another category of design pattern: J2EE design patterns.

 |S.N.||Pattern & Description|

-These design patterns provides way to create objects while hiding the creation logic, rather than instantiating objects directly using new opreator.
+These design patterns provide a way to create objects while hiding the creation logic, rather than instantiating objects directly using new opreator.
 This gives program more flexibility in deciding which objects need to be created for a given use case.

 These design patterns concern class and object composition.
 Concept of inheritance is used to compose interfaces and define ways to compose objects to obtain new functionalities.